Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2026-04-27-bullion-finish-what-it-means-and-why-it-matters.md

 For investment-grade bullion, the finish has minimal impact on resale value.
 Dealers buy back bullion coins based on **spot price plus a modest spread**, regardless of whether the surface is perfect.
 This is one reason why bullion coins are considered **liquid assets**.

 Proof coins, on the other hand, are graded by services like **PCGS** or **NGC**.
 A PR70 (perfect proof) coin can command a significant premium over melt value, but that premium can also disappear if the collector market shifts or if the coin is removed from its original packaging.
+See our [guide to third-party grading services](/2026/04/27/bullion-grading-third-party-services/) for more detail.

 ---